beemarie/ow-vr/README.md

 ## Overview
 This repo contains a manifest file for deploying the following assets:
 - A cloudant trigger for listening to cloudant changes, which will fire the sequence
-- A sequence to contain the two actions below:
+- A sequence containing the two actions below:
   - An action for reading the changes from the cloudant DB
   - An action for getting the classifiers from the visual recognition service of the contents at the imageURL